 The following table shows the upgrade paths from earlier versions to the current release.
+In most situations, you can upgrade RSA Authentication Manager with or without patches.
+See the table below for situations where a specific patch level is required.
 Click the links to see the upgrade guide for each version.

 |Initial Version||Upgrade Path|